Should you use a travel agent? Heck yes!

 And when you do meet them, ask questions like:

-- What is the agency’s area of expertise?
+- What is the agent’s area of expertise?

-Some agencies specialize in Europe or Safari, others Cruises and the Caribbean.
+Some agents specialize in Europe or Safari, others Cruises and the Caribbean.

 - What is your personal travel history?